EPFigetakis/Implicit-Sensing-Traffic/README.md

 The proposed solution includes a visual simulation of the SUMO lane changing happening to avoid obstacles in the road.

 Also included is the performance of the different policies.

+If you make use of this code in your publications please cite (https://ieeexplore.ieee.org/document/10437453)